 No idioms found for "".
 Try a different search.

 An idiom is a phrase or expression whose meaning cannot be understood literally.
 When someone says it's "raining cats and dogs," they don't mean animals are falling from the sky — they mean it's raining very heavily.
-Idioms are a fundamental part of natural, fluent English and appear constantly in everyday conversation, writing, and media.
+Idioms in English are a fundamental part of natural, fluent speech and appear constantly in everyday conversation, writing, and media.

 English has an estimated 25,000 idioms in active use.
 Many date back centuries and carry fascinating historical stories.
-Understanding idioms is one of the most important steps toward true fluency — they're the difference between textbook English and the way native speakers actually talk.
+Understanding idioms meaning is one of the most important steps toward true fluency — it's the difference between textbook English and the way native speakers actually talk.
+This includes american idioms rooted in US history and culture, food idioms like "piece of cake" or "spill the beans," and english expressions drawn from sport, law, religion, and literature.

-This index covers the most common and widely-used English idioms, organized alphabetically and by category.
-Each entry includes a plain-English meaning, a real example sentence showing it in context, and a note on its origin.
+This index covers the most common and widely-used english idioms, organized alphabetically and by category.
+Each entry includes a plain-English meaning, a real example sentence showing it in context, and a note on its origin — everything you need to understand any idiom in context.

 Idioms are fixed expressions where the whole phrase carries a meaning different from its individual words.
 "Kick the bucket" has nothing to do with kicking or buckets — it means to die.
 Translating word by word produces nonsense because the meaning lives in the phrase as a unit, not its components.